Porcupine Gold Rush: Discovery

 As I was examining the seams in the quartz, about twelve feet ahead of me I saw a piece of yellow glisten as the sun struck it.
-It proved to be a very spectacular piece of gold in a thin sean of schist... when the boys came back we got out the drills and hammers, and that night had about 132 pounds of very spectacular specimens.
+It proved to be a very spectacular piece of gold in a thin seam of schist... when the boys came back we got out the drills and hammers, and that night had about 132 pounds of very spectacular specimens.

 Following the vein they found it to be several hundred feet long and about 150 wide, running down the side of the hill.
 The vein later became known as the "Golden Stairway", and the dome of rock gave its name to the Dome Mine, which would become one of the "Big Three" mines in the area.

 Following right behind them was the smaller team of Benny Hollinger, a young barber from Haileybury, and his partner, Alex Gillies.
 They met Wilson's Dome group, who told them that most of the good sites were already staked as far as four miles (10 km) to the west.
 They decided to skip those six miles, and moved westward where they came across one of D'Aigle's test pits, the one with the abandoned tools.
 Gillies' report of the find shows just how unlucky D'Aigle had been: